keep-starknet-strange/madara/docs/configs.md

   - `--rpc-methods unsafe`
   - We need to enable manually the flag `--rpc-cors all` to accept external connections
+- `--disable-madara-configs`: Disable madara default configs.
+It won't try to fetch configurations from the cargo project path, nor it will try to fetch from the official repo.
+With this flag enabled, having a `madara-path/configs/genesis-assets/genesis.json`, it will be enough to run madara
 - `--disable-url-fetch`: Disable the automatic url fetching that we use to retrieve configuration files
 - `--madara-path`: Changes the default [madara-path](#madara-path) (default: